Post

 Done.

-If the corresponding Job Run Id package is found in Firebase App Distribution Release Notes, the download information will be displayed directly, and clicking download will take you straight to the download page.
+If the corresponding Job Run Id build is found in Firebase App Distribution Release Notes, the download information will be displayed directly, and clicking the download button will take you straight to the download page.

 Results

 By now, you have replaced the examples with your actual usable packaging tools.
-The remaining customization features, additional third-party API integrations, and more forms can be extended on your own (discuss with ChatGPT).
+Remaining custom features, additional third-party API integrations, and more forms can be extended on your own (discuss with ChatGPT).

-Finally, don’t forget that after development and testing are complete, you need to go live by following the previous steps — only then will the update deployment take effect!
+Finally, don’t forget that after development and testing are complete, you need to follow the previous steps — updating the deployment for the changes to take effect!

-Continuing our role as a “relay station,” here are a few quick integration CheatSheets:
+Continuing the spirit of our “middleman” role, here are a few quick integration CheatSheets:

 Asana API — Get Tasks: